Stotfold

+The name Stotfold derives from the Old English stōdfald meaning a 'stud farm'.

 Landmarks

 Stotfold Watermill

-Stotfold Watermill stands on the River Ivel and is one of four mills in Stotfold that were recorded in the Domesday Book.
+Stotfold Watermill stands on the River Ivel and is one of four mills in Stotfold that were recorded in the Domesday Book of 1086.
 It is the only working mill left in Stotfold and is a grade II listed watermill.
 The Mill was fully restored after being burnt down on 15 December 1992.
-The Mill opened to the public in May 2006 with the formal opening taking place October 2006 followed shortly after by a visit from the Duke of Edinburgh on 17 November 2006.
-It has a 4.4 metre wide overshot corn mill waterwheel which is the widest in the country and is currently open to the public with a tea room on alternate weekends in season (March to October) and on special event weekends.
+The Mill opened to the public in May 2006, with the formal opening taking place in October 2006, followed shortly after by a visit from the Duke of Edinburgh on 17 November 2006.
+It has a 4.4 metre wide overshot corn mill waterwheel which is the widest in the country, and is currently open to the public with a tea room on alternate weekends in season (March to October) and on special event weekends.
 The Mill is a charity run by the Stotfold Mill Preservation Trust.
-All moneys raised are used for the continual upkeep and restoration of the Mill and of the local area.
-Its major fundraiser is the annual Stotfold Mill Steam and Country Fair which takes place in May and attracted around 8,500 visitors raising approximately £20,000 in 2010.
+All money raised is used for the continual upkeep and restoration of the Mill and of the local area.
+Its major fundraiser is the annual Stotfold Mill Steam and Country Fair which takes place in May, and attracted around 8,500 visitors raising approximately £20,000 in 2010.

 St Mary's Church

 The parish church of St Mary the Virgin dates to about 1150 but was probably preceded by a series of wooden Saxon churches on the same site.
 The church is built of flint with Ashwell clunch stone dressings to the buttresses and is mainly in the Early Perpendicular style.
-In about 1450 the tower was added and the chancel widened and it is believed that the baptismal font also dates from this time and is octagonal and panelled.
+In about 1450 the tower was added and the chancel widened, and it is believed that the baptismal font also dates from this time; it is octagonal and panelled.

-In about 1824 much work was done at the church which included plastering the roof of the north aisle and replacing both the mediaeval carvings and the 400 year-old pews, the latter being done by local contractor William Seymour of Arlesey.
+In about 1824 much work was done at the church which included plastering the roof of the north aisle and replacing both the mediaeval carvings and the 400-year-old pews, the latter being done by local contractor William Seymour of Arlesey.
 At the same time the old paintings on the walls were either destroyed or whitewashed over.

+Governance

+There are two tiers of local government covering Stotfold, at parish (town) and unitary authority level: Stotfold Town Council and Central Bedfordshire Council.
+The town council is based at the Greenacre Centre, which was built in 2016.

+Stotfold was an ancient parish.
+When elected parish and district councils were created in 1894 it was given a parish council and included in the Biggleswade Rural District.
+In 1974 the Biggleswade Rural District was replaced by Mid Bedfordshire.
+At the same time, parish councils were given the right to declare their parishes to be a town, which Stotfold did with effect from 1 April 1974.
+Mid Bedfordshire and Bedfordshire County Council were both abolished 2009, when Stotfold became part of the unitary authority of Central Bedfordshire.
+The parish of Stotfold historically included the Fairfield area, which was made a separate parish in 2013.